eherdter/AirBnB_analysis/README.md

 I used the scikit RandomForestRegression function to apply a RandomForest algorithm to the dataset.

 __Summary of Results__
-1. There are more than 50,000 AirBnB listings in Paris; the majority of them are entire apartments, houses, or condos.
+1. There are more than 50,000 Airbnb listings in Paris; the majority of them are entire apartments, houses, or condos.
 A remaining small proportion are private rooms.
 Less than 1% are shared spaces.

 2. The most expensive district (based on median listing price) is the 8th district.
 Generally, entire apartments are the most expensive regardless of district and shared rooms are least expensive.
 Private rooms are nearly as much as entire apartments within the most expensive districts whereas within moderately priced districts, median price of private rooms generally fall within the middle price range between entire apartments and shared rooms.